stinger0962/LeetCode/populating_next_right_pointers_in_each_node.md

 Here we already have a next pointer to link nodes in the same level together.
 Taking advantage of next pointer, we can implement BFT without queue.

-###A Clumsy Implementation Only Traversaling Current Level
+###A Clumsy Implementation Only Traversaling One Level a Time

 In the intuitive solution, we use a pointer to traversal the tree by level, and an additional pointer pointing to the head of each next level.